Facilities – Building Project / Construction

 Setting: Property

-Building Project / Construction issues can lead to safety risks for patients, staff injuries, loss of operations and damage to hospital property/equipment.
+Building project / construction issues can lead to safety risks for patients; staff and visitor injuries; loss of operations; and damage to hospital property/equipment.
 These issues include construction project design and delays, aging infrastructure, funding (planning, delays, shortfalls) and inadequate project management and policies for contracted services.
 The risk of asbestos present in some areas of the hospital, and the risk of the spread of infection to vulnerable patients are also included in this risk profile.
-This document contains information entered by HIROC subscriber healthcare organizations (acute and non-acute) in the Risk Register application to help you in your assessment of this risk.
+This document contains information entered by HIROC Subscriber healthcare organizations (acute and non-acute) in the Risk Register application to help you in your assessment of this risk.

 Key Controls / Mitigation Strategies

-• Policies and procedures (e.g. Human Resources, Facilities) to:
+• Policies and procedures (e.g. Human Resources, Facilities) to/for:

 • Appropriately manage contracted services for construction and equipment maintenance

-• Clarify the requirements contractors have to meet when working on hospital property (e.g. contractor credentialing prior to starting work, required expertise, certificates, WSIB coverage, professional liability insurance)
+• Clarify contractor requirements when working on hospital property (e.g. contractor credentialing prior to starting work, required expertise, certificates, Workplace Safety and Insurance Board (WSIB) coverage, professional liability insurance)

-• Ongoing building envelope failure assessments and investigations with experts to identify potential problem areas and understand impact (e.g. asbestos flooring, potential mold, locations of heat loss, air leaks at windows)
+• Ongoing building envelope failure assessments with experts to identify potential problem areas and understand impact (e.g. asbestos flooring, potential mold, locations of heat loss, air leaks at windows)

 • Maximize utilization of existing spaces